 Localized dredging will be performed as necessary for maintenance of boating channels and access points.
 Unfortunately, due to lack of effective local control of erosion and sedimentation, channels requiring dredging have increased both in number and in frequency, greatly increasing costs to the District.
 A ~\$3 million dredging operation began in FY 2022 in Pelahatchie Bay, and will continue into FY 2025 into other parts of the lake.
-In FY24, the Legislature appropriated \$2 million for dredging, and in FY25, we will received \$1.75 million from the Legislature.
+In FY24, the Legislature appropriated \$2 million for dredging, and in FY25, we received \$1.75 million from the Legislature.
+Dredging is ongoing for the neighborhoods of Northbay, Palisades, Arbor Landing, and Lake Harbor.